gunamata/SagemakerExample/README.md

 ## 1. Amazon Sagemaker Approach

-Prerequisites:
+Steps to get the example working:

 1. Python 3.6,  docker are installed
 2. `mkvirtualenv python36-sagemaker`.
 Make sure the virtualenv is activated after you create it.
 3. `pip install jupyter sagemaker numpy scipy scikit-learn pandas`
 4. Create a new IAM User.
 You can use an existing IAM User as well but make sure you know the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY of the user account.
 5. Add a profile with a name (Ex:up-sagemaker) in the .aws/credentials file as below.
 	[up-sagemaker]
 	aws_access_key_id = <your-access-key-id>